 Just starting out – how to get started with investing

 Investing can be daunting.
-You’re just starting out with investing.
 So much to think about.
 So many options.
-A gazillion voices providing unsolicited advice.
+If you’re starting out, how to started with any investing?

 There is no one right way to invest – just your way